 Immune globulins may be administered to suppress immune response and antibody formation if the mother has been exposed to foetal red blood cells.

-Prenatal care is the best prevention for miscarriage and other complications of pregnancy.
+Regular prenatal care from a doctor, nurse, or midwife throughout your pregnancy is the best prevention for miscarriage and other complications of pregnancy.

 Miscarriages caused by medical conditions, such as diabetes and hypertension, can be prevented by diagnosing and treating the condition before becoming pregnant.

 Avoidance of other risk factor, such as x-rays, smoking, recreational drugs, and alcohol, will help to reduce the likelihood of miscarriage.